Configure Widgets

 • Or click the Edit pencil icon to update an existing Widget

-Select new widgets from Add Widget panel, which is divided into three sections → Filter, Data and Chart.
-Within these 3 categories are 12 distinct Widget types to choose from.
+Select new widgets from Add Widget panel, which is divided into four sections → Filter, Data and Chart.
+Within these categories are 15 distinct Widget types to choose from.
 Each has its own unique attributes and advantages.

-Each Widget has its own needs when it comes to Configuration.
+Each Widget has its own Configuration needs.
 (Widgets are needy.)

 Click the links below for specific help:

-• Records Table → track, segment, and update some (or all) of your Records in a table format
+• Records Table → track, segment, and update your Records in a table format

-• Event Controller → select Events by Date, Name, and/or Type and segment the progress of any event with Event Markers
+• Event Controller → select Events by Date and/or Name

 • Rich Text → insert instructions or static text into Dashboards